Contributors

 Allie McCathren is a marine biologist and artist who lives in Tomball, Texas, with her three boys.
 She started quilting in 2018 using sea glass and the ocean as inspiration for her work.
 Now, she makes gorgeous art quilts for sale and has become a part of an amazing online community of beachcombers and art lovers.
 Find her on Instagram @exhaustedoctopus.
 Articles ›

-Tiffany is a Hatteras Island native, wife, and stay-a-home mom of three boys.
-She is an avid sea glasser and beachcomber, photographer of OBX Beachcomber, and a PACC certified AIA appraiser, specializing in Depression-era glassware.
-Tiffany spends as much time as possible on the beach hunting for treasures with her little beachcombers and capturing the beauty of the sea glass and shells on the Outer Banks.
-You can follow her on Facebook and Instagram @OBX Beachcomber.
+Tiffany is a Hatteras Island native, wife, and mom of three boys.
+She is an avid beachcomber who combs the OBX beaches daily and loves to explore new beaches while traveling to surf competitions with her boys.
+She is a photographer and PACC-certified AIA appraiser specializing in depression-era glassware.
+Tiffany spends as much time as possible on the beach hunting for treasures, watching her boys surf, and capturing it all on camera.
+You can follow her on Facebook and Instagram @OBXBeachcomber and her website OBX-Beachcomber.com.
 Articles ›

 Kate Messer lives in central Nova Scotia, Canada, which means amazing beaches full of beautiful sea glass are not far away.
 She goes to the beach with her beautiful border collie, Sam, to calm her soul and mind after the stress of working in emergency healthcare.
 The sounds of the waves and the quest of hunting for treasures brings peace—finding the occasional rare-color mermaid’s tear is an added reward!
 Articles ›